 How To Change Your Voicemail Password If AT&T Is Your Carrier

-Reset Your Voicemail Password If Sprint Is Your Carrier
+How To Change Your Voicemail Password If T-Mobile Is You Carrier

 Reset Network Settings

 When you reset network settings, all of your iPhone’s Wi-Fi and cellular network settings will be erased.
-This includes your Virtual Private Network (VPN) settings, your Bluetooth devices, and your Wi-Fi networks — so make sure you write down your passwords first!
+This includes your Virtual Private Network (VPN) settings, APN settings, and your Wi-Fi networks — so make sure you write down your passwords first!
 We do this step because it can be very difficult to track down the exact source of a software problem, so we reset all network settings.

-To Reset Network Settings, begin by opening the Settings app.
-Next, tap General -> Reset -> Reset Network Settings and enter your passcode.
-Your iPhone will reset network settings and restart itself.
+Open Settings and tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
+Then, enter your passcode and tap Reset Network Settings again.
+Your iPhone will reset its network settings and restart itself.